jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 ## 1. Practice Coding 💻

-Practice makes perfect is what all our seniors and mentors say, but it really is true.
+Practice makes perfect is what all our seniors and mentors say, but it is true.
 Coding is a skill that needs consistent hands-on exposure to it, otherwise, you will either fall behind or stay stagnant.

 ### Projects

-Personal projects, including Hello World (nope, just kidding), is a great way for you to think critically to develop something useful.
-For example, if you are just starting out in mobile app development, why not try to make a mock travel app?
+Personal projects, including Hello World (nope, just kidding), are a great way for you to think critically when developing something useful.
+For example, if you are just starting in mobile app development, why not try to make a mock travel app?

-That way, you can create a project without real pressure, deadlines or restrictions.
+That way you can create a project without real pressure, deadlines or restrictions.
 Ultimately, you get to code like you own it and add it to your portfolio!

 ### Open Source Contribution